mlabuda2/nf-tower-docs/docs/compute-envs/eks.md

 **4.** Select your AWS credentials or create new ones.
 The credentials are needed to identify the user that will access the EKS cluster.

-!!! tip
+!!! note
-    Make sure the user has the IAM permissions required to describe and list EKS clusters as explained at [this link](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#4-amazon-eks-specific-setting).
+    Make sure the user has the IAM permissions required to describe and list EKS clusters as explained [here](#requirements).

 **5.** Specify the AWS *region* where the Kubernetes cluster is located e.g. `us-west-1`.